GrowGardens.ai

 May Planting Guide for Washington, DC: Raised Beds, Containers & In-Ground

 In May, Washington, DC gardeners can confidently plant warm-season vegetables and flowers outdoors in raised beds, containers, and in-ground gardens.
-This is the ideal time to transplant seedlings started indoors and sow heat-loving crops directly.
+This is the ideal time to transplant seedlings and sow heat-loving crops after the last frost risk has passed.
 Focus on tomatoes, peppers, beans, and herbs for a productive growing season.

 Plant now (quick list)

-Tomatoes, Peppers, Beans (bush and pole), Cucumbers, Squash, Eggplants, Basil, Marigolds
+Tomatoes, Peppers, Beans (bush and pole), Cucumbers, Squash, Eggplant, Basil, Marigolds

 Want a personalized plan?
 Try Plant this month, build a kit with Shopping list, or ask in Chat.